dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-2 Performance scaling and overhead.md

 ## Performance Scaling in Multithreaded Programs {#sec:secAmdahl}

-When dealing with a single-threaded application, optimizing one portion of the program usually yields positive results on performance.
+When dealing with a single-threaded application, optimizing one portion of a program usually yields positive results on performance.
 However, it's not necessarily the case for multithreaded applications.
 There could be an application in which thread `A` executes a long-running operation, while thread `B` finishes its task early and just waits for thread `A` to finish.
 No matter how much we improve thread `B`,  application latency will not be reduced since it will be limited by a longer-running thread `A`.

 This effect is widely known as [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl's_law),[^6] which constitutes that the speedup of a parallel program is limited by its serial part.
 Figure @fig:MT_AmdahlsLaw illustrates the theoretical speedup of the latency of the execution of a program as a function of the number of processors executing it.
 For a program, 75% of which is parallel, the speedup factor converges to 4.